Abstract

 AM

-Tricuspid valve leaflet repair and augmentation for infective endocarditis
+, et al. Tricuspid valve leaflet repair and augmentation for infective endocarditis.

 Oper Tech Thorac Cardiovasc Surg